martinber/noaa-apt/README.md

 [releases page](https://github.com/martinber/noaa-apt/releases).
 I've only built binaries for 64 bits.

-I'm having problems building portable GUI binaries for Linux, so you can:

 - Linux:

-  - Download binary for version 0.9.1 (doesn't have GUI, only terminal).
+  - Version 0.9.1 binary: Doesn't have GUI, only terminal.
+Should work everywhere

+  - Version 0.9.3 binary: Has GUI.
+Needs GLIBC version at least 2.24.
+I think you should have Ubuntu newer than Xenial,

   - Build yourself version 0.9.3 (has GUI).

-- Linux:
+- Windows:

   - Download binary for version 0.9.3 (has GUI).